aws-samples/drs-template-manager/README.md

 - The repo comes with an example [launch template](https://docs.aws.amazon.com/drs/latest/userguide/ec2-launch.html) called 'Name.json' in the 'cmd-template' directory.
 The prefix of the .json file indicates which tag will be updated.

+** Important Note: If a source server has tags that match two different templates, the server will take on the template that is last uploaded to the S3 bucket **

 For Example:

 - All servers with the tag key 'Name' will be updated when 'Name.json' is uploaded to the S3 bucket.
 Since DRS tags all servers with a 'Name' tag by default.
 All servers will have their template updated.